nerc-project/nerc-docs/docs/openshift/applications/creating-a-sample-application.md

 # Creating A Sample Application

-NERC's OpenShift service is a platform that provides an cloud-native environment for developing and deploying applications.
+NERC's OpenShift service is a platform that provides a cloud-native environment for developing and deploying applications.

-Here, we walks through the process of creating a simple web application, deploying it.
+Here, we walk through the process of creating a simple web application, deploying it.
 This example uses the Node.js programming language, but the process with other programming languages will be similar.
 Instructions provided show the tasks using both the web console and the command-line tool.